microsoft/terraform-provider-power-platform/examples/quickstarts/201-D365-finance-environment/README.md

 ### Power Platform Environment

-This module creates a Power Platform environment using a combination of the parameters in the terraform files as well as the default settings specified by the Template property.
+This module creates a Power Platform environment using a combination of the parameters in the terraform files as well as the default settings specified by the 'templates' property.

 ### Dynamics 365 Finance Environment

-This module creates a Dynamics 365 Finance environment using the default settings specified by the Template property.
+This module creates a Dynamics 365 Finance environment using the default settings specified by the 'templates' and 'template_metadata' properties.

 ## Limitations and Considerations

 - Provisioning can take over an hour, so refrain from rerunning the same environment creation Terraform files more than hourly, as this will cause unexpected behavior.
-- Be sure the relevant users are assigned the correct Dynamics 365 licenses, as this can cause seemingly unrelated errors.
+- Be sure the relevant users are assigned the correct Dynamics 365 licenses, as this can cause unexpected errors.

 ## Additional Resources